 And of course, these are animals.
 We love them, we respect them, but we cannot control them.
 Its up to them to decide the story being told.
 And at the end of the day, if the photo gods shine down upon us, we get to see just a brief glimpse into their soul.

 I am grateful to DJ Stout of Pentagram Design.
-8 Years ago, the renowned designer, first hired me to photograph a series of dairy cow portraits.
+10 Years ago, the renowned designer, first hired me to photograph a series of dairy cow portraits.
 That cold and rainy day inside a barn in the middle of Texas was the inception of this animal portrait collection.
 Thank you to Carla Delgado of Pentagram design who has spent countless hours designing my book.
 And thank you to the publishing team at Rizzoli New York who saw the uniqueness and potential of my animal portrait collection.

-Without the amazing work of Mother Nature, I wouldn't have such interesting and beautiful subjects to photograph.
-Despite having photographed over 100 animals in studio, I still marvel at the animal kingdom and the beauty Mother Nature has so wonderfully created.
+Most importantly, without the amazing work of Divine Mother Nature, I wouldn't have such interesting and beautiful subjects to connect with.
+Despite having photographed over 100 animals up close and in person, I still marvel at the beauty of God’s animal kingdom.